|

 a) Guide field, for polarized neutron beam operation.

-c) Söller-slit collimations, 10', 25', and 50', and open.
-The beam width with collimation will be 3.8 cm.
+c) Söller-slit collimations, 10', 25', 50', 80', and Open.
+The beam width with collimation is 3.8 cm.

 f) Sample flux monitor.